 Despite ongoing uncertainty owing to Covid lockdowns in France, the country’s economy has proven relatively resilient according to Ken Baccam, Director, Research and Strategy, AEW.

-Paris, and the Paris Region, remains one of the remaining global world cities in Europe, reinforced by Brexit, he told Real Asset Insight’s Richard Betts.
+Paris, and the Paris Region, is still one of Europe’s global cities, and this has been reinforced by Brexit, he told Real Asset Insight’s Richard Betts.

 Meanwhile, AEW remains focused on core markets which have stayed relatively resilient, including offices and retail to some extent.
 “But if I had to choose two particular sectors that would probably grow even more strongly, supported by fundamental trends, I would mention residential and light industrial/urban logistics,” Baccam said.